atom-sw/fauxpy-experiments/first_round_selection/README.md

 ## Step 5: LOC counting

 At this step, we count the number of lines in every buggy version, excluding empty lines and comment lines.
+We only consider lines from modules that are used in fault localization, which are those in target directories (not in test modules).

 We need this information to compute the *Exam Score* at the [metric_computation](/metric_computation) phase.
-To run this step, run the following command, which generates the [line_counts.json](line_counts.json]) file:
+Run the following command (which is slow) to generate the [line_counts.json](line_counts.json]) file:

 ```